 The blame themselves on other people’s problems, or they blame it on the world, or life, or luck or a given situation.
 It’s our fault god killed men, women and children – they were sinners.

 They are not aware of the fact that they allow abuse to occur.
-Snabling apologists.
+One word: apologists.

 They don’t feel they are capable to succeed by themselves.
 They don’t feel they can be moral without the bible either.

 They tend to have a difficult time with setting boundaries and saying “No”.
-Evident in fact that their god can get away with murder.
+Evident in fact that their god can get away with murder and demanding child sacrifice.